ScottFitzgerald83/data-pipelines/README.md

 ```

 ### Running the app with Docker
- Next, you can create a container with `docker compose up -d`.
+ Next, you can create a container with `docker-compose up -d`.
 This will launch the webserver and Postgres database in the background:
 ```
 fitscott (master) data-pipelines
 $ docker-compose up -d